vlad-mr/CameraRoll/README.md

 ## Architecture and key technologies

 1. **Modular architecture** with separate UI and BL targets

+  Please look at [Project.swift](https://github.com/vlad-mr/CameraRoll/blob/dev/Project.swift) file for projects's and targets' settings.

+  Or run `tuist graph` to see project graph.

   ```
-  Please look at Project.swift file for projects's and targets' settings
   Project structure:

                 +-------------+